dmnsgn/async-preloader/docs/README.md

 ---

-Note: Font loader is will try to detect the font in the page using [FontFaceObserver](https://github.com/dmnsgn/fontfaceobserver) when no src is specified.
+Note: Font loader will try to detect the font in the page using [FontFaceObserver](https://github.com/dmnsgn/fontfaceobserver) when no src is specified.

 ### Load items from a manifest file